 Hi there, thank you for stopping by to take a look at my Recipe for Turkey and Leek Pie, topped with mountains of Mash.
 This is a fantastic recipe for using up leftover Turkey after Christmas or Thanksgiving.
 Alternatively you could use cooked chicken such as my Lemon Thyme Roast Chicken.

 The News has been awash with statistics and reports of how much food we throw away, or waste as a nation.
-Now I’m not suggesting you try to make a pie out of the gooey apple, fermenting at the bottom of the fruit bowl – however, lots of us eat Turkey over the holiday period and Roast Chicken (which makes a great substitute for this pie) throughout the rest of the year.
-This recipe will show you one, easy way to make a delicious meal with leftover Turkey!!
+Now I’m not suggesting you try to make a pie out of the gooey apple, fermenting at the bottom of the fruit bowl.
+Yet, lots of us eat turkey over the holiday period and roast chicken throughout the rest of the year.
+Therefore, having a delicious, easy recipe that uses up left overs makes both practical and economical sense.

-Today I decided to make a Turkey and Leek pie, topped with Mashed Potatoes instead of pastry.
-Alternative toppings for this pie could include : sliced potatoes, flaky pastry, savoury crumble topping, herbed breadcrumbs.
+Today I decided to make this turkey and leek pie, topped with creamy mashed potatoes.
+Alternative toppings for this pie could include; sliced potatoes, flaky pastry, savoury crumble topping, herbed breadcrumbs.
 If you try any of these please let me know how you get on?

-Recipe : This Pie will serve 6 people
+Recipe : Turkey and Leek Pie serves 6

 2 Medium Leeks